Package 'cassowaryr'

 Value

-A "numeric" object that gives the plot's sparse2 score.
+A numeric object that gives the plot's adjusted sparse score.

 Examples